toliaqat/photon-controller/README.md

  this.clientHost.sendRequest(post);
 ```

+## Subscribe to the results

-Notice above the in the completion handler we are calling `subscribeToContinuousQueryTask` (shown bellow) method with the selfLink of the query task service.
+Notice above, in the completion handler we are calling `subscribeToContinuousQueryTask` (shown bellow) method with the selfLink of the query task service.

 ```java
 public void subscribeToContinuousQueryTask(ServiceHost host, String serviceLink) {